lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 exactly when we were striving for a syntax where all scopes were delimited.
 But for the sake of harmony it would have been far better to have conceded some of those points.
-As somebody privately remarked, "the French did not get anything they wanted".
+As somebody told me at the time, "the French did not get anything they wanted".
 We know how that ended.

 ### Standard ML modules